HwWobbe/ai-context-shared/README.md

 https://chatgpt.com/c/b8067352-229f-450a-8136-fbb784441e92
   - ...
 	- Utilize "Asks" to refine navigation techniques, particularly for the newly discovered AI.
-      - which is ( to me confirmed ) a virtual GfH instance
+      - which is ( to be confirmed ) a virtual GfH instance
     - consider the usew of TextBaze as an extended data store
       - perhaps linking to chunks of Keep content
         - this could be similar to reFactoring